obiba/opal-doc/cookbook/r-datashield/r-profiles.rst

   # disconnect
   opal.logout(o)

-When an R operation requires to assign data and perform calculations in a R server, the R server profile can be specified at login time: a remote R session will be created in a R server from the named cluster.
+When an R operation requires to assign data and perform calculations in an R server, the R server profile can be specified at login time: a remote R session will be created in an R server from the named cluster.

 .. code-block:: r